Paulus1337/Volt-Typhoon-Write-up/README.md

 ## To conceal their activities, what are the four types of event logs the attacker clears on the compromised system?

-Filtering the logs using `wevtutil` revealed a command where the attacker tried to run `wevtutil cl`, which is the command to clear the Event Logs.
+By filtering the logs using the term `wevtutil`, a utility commonly used for managing Windows event logs.
+I identified a command where the attacker executed `wevtutil cl`, which is specifically used to clear event logs and erase traces of activity.
+This gave me the answer.

 ![Finding Answer](assets/t9c.png "Finding Answer")